-41 Clarification by Chief Executive Officer or another member of Council staff
+39 Clarification by Chief Executive Officer or another member of Council staff

-41.1 With the consent of, or at the request of the Chair, the Chief Executive Officer or a member of Council staff may address any item to clarify a statement made by a Councillor during the course of debate.
+39.1 With the consent of, or at the request of the Chair, the Chief Executive Officer or a member of Council staff may address any item to clarify a statement made by a Councillor during the course of debate.

-42 Ordering Withdrawal of Remark
+40 Ordering Withdrawal of Remark

-- 42.1 The Chair may require a Councillor to withdraw any remark which is defamatory, indecent, abusive, offensive, disorderly or objectionable in language, substance or nature. - 42.2 A Councillor required to withdraw a remark must do so immediately without qualification or explanation.
+- 40.1 The Chair may require a Councillor to withdraw any remark which is defamatory, indecent, abusive, offensive, disorderly or objectionable in language, substance or nature. - 40.2 A Councillor required to withdraw a remark must do so immediately without qualification or explanation.

-43 Adjournment & Resumption of Adjourned Debate
+41 Adjournment & Resumption of Adjourned Debate

-- 43.1 The Council may by resolution adjourn a meeting to a later time on the day for which the meeting was called or for a period not exceeding 7 days. - 43.2 When a motion to adjourn a meeting is before the Council, the Chair must not allow discussion on the motion to adjourn.
-If the Council fails to pass the motion to adjourn, the Chair must resume the meeting at the item of business under consideration. - 43.3 The Chief Executive Officer must deliver written notice of an adjourned meeting to all Councillors, except when the meeting is adjourned to a later time on the same day, in which case any form of notice may be given to all Councillors. - 43.4 If a debate is adjourned by motion, the Councillor moving the adjournment has the right to be the first speaker upon the resumption of debate unless they have already spoken to the motion or amendment.
+- 41.1 The Council may by resolution adjourn a meeting to a later time on the day for which the meeting was called or for a period not exceeding 7 days. - When a motion to adjourn a meeting is before the Council, the Chair must not allow discussion on the motion to adjourn.
+If the Council fails to pass the motion to adjourn, the Chair must resume the meeting at the item of business under consideration. - 41.3 The Chief Executive Officer must deliver written notice of an adjourned meeting to all Councillors, except when the meeting is adjourned to a later time on the same day, in which case any form of notice may be given to all Councillors. - 41.4 If a debate is adjourned by motion, the Councillor moving the adjournment has the right to be the first speaker upon the resumption of debate unless they have already spoken to the motion or amendment. - 41.5 Except for meetings adjourned to a later time on the same day, the day and time for which the meeting is to resume should be published on Council's website.

-44 Suspensions
+42 Suspensions

-- 44.1 Council may by resolution, suspend from a meeting, and for the balance of the meeting, any Councillor whose actions have disrupted the business of Council, and have impeded its orderly conduct, provided the Councillor in question has received an initial warning from the Chair that their conduct is, in the Chair's opinion, impeding the orderly conduct of the meeting. - 44.2 Subject to subclause 44.1, where seeking a Council resolution is not feasible, the Mayor, and only the Mayor (not another Councillor who has taken the Chair), can direct a Councillor to leave a Council meeting if the behaviour of the Councillor is preventing the Council from conducting its business.
+- 42.1 Council may by resolution, suspend from a meeting, and for the balance of the meeting, any Councillor whose actions have disrupted the business of Council, and have impeded its orderly conduct, provided the Councillor in question has received an initial warning from the Chair that their conduct is, in the Chair's opinion, impeding the orderly conduct of the meeting. - 42.2 Subject to subclause 42.1, where seeking a Council resolution is not feasible, the Mayor, and only the Mayor (not another Councillor who has taken the Chair), can direct a Councillor to leave a Council meeting if the behaviour of the Councillor is preventing the Council from conducting its business.

-45 The Chair may Adjourn Disorderly Meeting
+43 The Chair may Adjourn Disorderly Meeting

-45.1 If the Chair is of the opinion that disorder at the Council table or in the gallery makes it desirable to adjourn the meeting, they may adjourn the meeting to a later time on the same day or to some later day as they think proper.
+43.1 If the Chair is of the opinion that disorder at the Council table or in the gallery makes it desirable to adjourn the meeting, they may adjourn the meeting to a later time on the same day or to some later day as they think proper.

-46 Public Behaviour
+44 Public Behaviour

-46.1 Any member of the public addressing Council must extend courtesy and respect to the Council and the processes under which it operates and must take direction from the Chair whenever called on to do so.
+44.1 Any member of the public addressing Council must extend courtesy and respect to the Council and the processes under which it operates and must take direction from the Chair whenever called on to do so.

-47 Removal from Chamber or Meeting Room
+45 Removal from Chamber or Meeting Room

-47.1 The Chair, may ask any member of the Police Force or person appointed by Council to maintain security, to remove from the Chamber or meeting room any person who acts in breach of these Governance Rules.
+45.1 The Chair, may ask any member of the Police Force or person appointed by Council to maintain security, to remove from the Chamber or meeting room any person who acts in breach of these Governance Rules.

-48 Recording of Proceedings
+46 Recording of Proceedings